kevinweber/lazy-load-for-videos/readme.txt

 == Upgrade Notice ==

+= 2.2.3 =
+* This plugin will automatically update all embed links in your database to apply the newest updates.
+This is the same procedure that can be manually triggered using the "Update Posts" button on the admin page.

 = 2.2.2.2 =
 * The default margin-bottom for iframes/embeds is set to "0".
 This might affect your blog's styling.
 So please check what happens if a user clicks on a Youtube video.
 You might have to override the margin-bottom value using CSS and "!important".